thinkshout/thinkshout/_case_studies/demos.md

 cs-intro:
   - intro-paragraph: |
       Every day, it can feel like our democracy is threatened.
-We desperately need organizations [like the dynamic “think-and-do” tank, Dēmos,](https://www.demos.org/)to lead us toward a just, inclusive, multiracial democracy.
+We desperately need organizations [like the dynamic “think-and-do” tank, Dēmos,](https://www.demos.org/) to lead us toward a just, inclusive, multiracial democracy.

   - intro-title: Challenge
     intro-text: |